h0mbre/h0mbre.github.io/_posts/2020-04-08-Fuzzing Like a Caveman: Part 2.md

  -----SNIP-----
  ```

  What a difference.
 This fuzzer, with the redefined `exif()` function performed the same amount of work in only 2 seconds!!
 That's insane!
-The old fuzzer: 122 seconds, new fuzzer: 2 seconds.
+The old fuzzer: 122 seconds, new fuzzer: 2.7 seconds.
 What an improvement.
 This is an insane performance increase.
 Our new fuzzer does the same amount of work in 1/60th of the time.

+## New Fuzzer in C++